rcmuniz1994/electron-test/README.md

 ---

+## How to run the HTTP server

+1. Open a new terminal and, from the project root folder, run: `cd http-server`
+2. Then run: `node json.js`

+As a test, on a new terminal, run: `curl http://localhost:8000`.
+If you get this `{"message": "Test is a JSON response"}` as an answer, then the server is running fine.

+---

 ## How to build the Desktop app

 ⚠️ Warnning: Before you start make sure you the build [prerequisites](https://www.electronjs.org/docs/latest/development/build-instructions-linux) installed.